 “Can I take a photo?”

-Like Kasi, he took not just one but many and asked her to sit beside him.
-Then she took a selfie of them both with his phone and handed it back to him.
+Like Kasi, he took not just one, but many, and asked her to sit beside him.
+She took a selfie of them both with his phone and handed it back to him.

 “Twitpic it and cc me.
 We’re cute together.”

 Normally she would roll her eyes at such statements but she was silent.

 “Dad…the guy we talked about yesterday…” Lexus pulled at the lacy hem of her dress.
 “He’s back with his ex and it looks serious.”